Kyziridis/Neural-Network/README.md

 To recognize individual digits we will use a three-layer neural network.

-* The first layer is the input layer, the second is the hidden layer and the third is the output layer.
-The input layer of the network contains neurons encoding the values of the input pixels.
+The first layer is the input layer, the second is the hidden layer and the third is the output layer.

+* The input layer of the network contains neurons encoding the values of the input pixels.
+As discussed in the next section, our training data for the network will consist of many 2828 by 2828 pixel images of scanned handwritten digits, and so the input layer contains 784=28×28neurons.

 * The second layer of the network is a hidden layer.
-We denote the number of neurons in this hidden layer by nn, and we'll experiment with different values for n.
+We denote the number of neurons in this hidden layer by n , and we'll experiment with different values for n.

 * The output layer of the network contains 10 neurons.
-If the first neuron fires, i.e., has an output ≈1≈1, then that will indicate that the network thinks the digit is a 00.
-If the second neuron fires then that will indicate that the network thinks the digit is a 11.
+If the first neuron fires, i.e., has an output ≈1, then that will indicate that the network thinks the digit is a 0.
+If the second neuron fires then that will indicate that the network thinks the digit is a 1.
 And so on.
-A little more precisely, we number the output neurons from 00 through 99, and figure out which neuron has the highest activation value.
-If that neuron is, say, neuron number 66, then our network will guess that the input digit was a 66.
+A little more precisely, we number the output neurons from 0 through 9, and figure out which neuron has the highest activation value.
+If that neuron is, say, neuron number 6, then our network will guess that the input digit was a 6.
 And so on for the other output neurons.

 This is an image of NN structure :